On July 16, the government of Bosnia and Herzegovina lifted travel bans on several countries and started officially reopening the nation for tourism.

 What’s Open in Bosnia and Herzegovina

 Tourists will find many businesses open, although working hours might be reduced, as well as lowered capacity limits.
-Cafes and restaurants started reopening in May, and while hotels are permitted to reopen, some are still closed due to lack of tourists.
-The Sarajevo Times reported on July 27 that because of the strict test requirement, Europeans are not entering BiH and many hotels can’t stay open because of extremely low occupancy.
+Cafes and restaurants started reopening in May.

-The wearing of masks in most public indoor spaces is required
+The wearing of masks in indoor and outdoor public spaces is required.

 Disclaimer: Bosnia Herzegovina’s reopening news is ever-changing and being updated constantly.
 We do our best to keep this article up to date with all the latest information, but the decision to travel is ultimately your responsibility.
 Contact your consulate and/or local authorities to confirm your nationality’s entry and/or any changes to travel requirements before traveling.